application process & eligibility

 3. A current resident of Victoria and either:

-a) working or studying in Victoria for the previous 18 months (study or work missions spent outside Victoria must not exceed three months in total); or
+a) working or studying in Victoria for the previous two years (study or work missions spent outside Victoria must not exceed six months in total); or

-b) working or studying in Victoria for the previous two years (study or work missions spent outside Victoria must not exceed six months in total).
+b) working or studying in Victoria for the previous three years (study or work missions spent outside Victoria must not exceed one year in total).